deniskorobicyn/slaver/README.md

 It's a simple gem for rails application within multi-database environment.
 It allows you to change your current connection to other database configuration.
 Some ideas was inspired by [octopus](https://github.com/tchandy/octopus).
+You will like it!!

 ## WARNING